rpiceage/ff-adventure-game/REFACTORING_PROGRESS.md

 ✅ All tests pass
 ✅ Compilation successful
 ✅ No behavioral changes
+✅ Manual testing confirmed working

 ### Next Steps

-According to the refactoring plan, the next phases are:
+According to the refactoring plan, the remaining phases are:

-**Phase 2: NotificationManager** (2 hours)
-- Extract notification window logic
-- Remove 1 field and 34 lines from GameWindow

-**Phase 3: ChapterStateManager** (3 hours)
-- Extract chapter state tracking
-- Remove 5 fields from GameWindow

 **Phase 4: HeroStatsPanel** (4 hours)
 - Extract stats panel creation and updates